dfinity/sdk/docs/cli-reference/dfx-canister.md

 5. Set the controller for a specified canister to use the wallet associated wit the sf-controller identity.

-        dfx canister set-controller open_sf_frontend r7inp-6aaaa-aaaaa-aaabq-cai
+        dfx canister set-controller open_sf r7inp-6aaaa-aaaaa-aaabq-cai

-        Set "r7inp-6aaaa-aaaaa-aaabq-cai" as controller of "open_sf_frontend".
+        Set "r7inp-6aaaa-aaaaa-aaabq-cai" as controller of "open_sf".

-    You can now use the wallet canister `r7inp-6aaaa-aaaaa-aaabq-cai` to send cycles or add custodians to the `open_sf_frontend` canister.
+    You can now use the wallet canister `r7inp-6aaaa-aaaaa-aaabq-cai` to send cycles or add custodians to the `open_sf` canister.

 ## dfx canister send